mjhong0708/amp/docs/useamp.rst

    calc.model.lossfunction = LossFunction(convergence=convergence)
    calc.train(overwrite=True)

-If training does not succeed, Amp raises a `TrainingConvergenceError`.
+If training does not succeed, Amp raises a :exc:`~amp.utilities.TrainingConvergenceError`.
 You can use this within your scripts to catch when training succeeds or fails, for example:

 .. code-block:: python